 ALSACE TOWNSHIP HERITAGE SOCIETY MEETING

-The next meeting of the Alsace Township Heritage Society will be held on Tuesday, June 20, 2017 at 6:30 pm at the Township Municipal Building located at 65 Woodside Avenue.
-We also need people who can serve as the Heritage Society’s leader and secretary.
+The next meeting of the Alsace Township Heritage Society will be held on Wednesday, August 22, 2018 at 6:30 pm at the Alsace Township Municipal Building.
 Please think about volunteering your time for the future of those who are yet to come.
 Bring your ideas and photos!
-See you on June 20th!
+See you on August 22nd!

 Len Jones’s – Garage, motel, and luncheonette.